alexsaves/finersurvey/README.md

  * `stars` - A Star rating widget
  * `buttons` - A set of regular buttons
  * `slider` - A drag and drop slider

+ For `slider` questions, you can specity an `initialValue` attribute with a number between 0-100.
+This is the default value to assign to the question.
+It assumes if the user does not interact with the question, that they have in-fact answered the question.
+Note: having an `initialValue` attribute will mean that auto-advance will not work.

 #### Matrix Rating Definition